 Paul D. Adams, Director

 Paul joined Conservation Volunteers International Program in June, 2012.
-After earning his B.A. in Criminal Justice/Sociology and retiring from the Air Force (1994), he completed the M.A. in philosophy of religion (1995), worked in the IT industry, served as adjunct professor of philosophy and religious studies, developed and conducted multiple leadership seminars, is an avid blogger, and active volunteer for trail restoration throughout Arizona.
-Paul has participated in CVIP trips to Torres del Paine and Yosemite National Park.
-He enjoys traveling, hiking, biking, reading, backpacking, and teaching.
+After earning his B.A. in Criminal Justice/Sociology and retiring from the Air Force (1994), he completed the M.A. in philosophy of religion (1995), has worked in the IT industry, served as adjunct professor of philosophy and religious studies, developed and conducted multiple leadership seminars, is an avid blogger, and active volunteer for trail restoration throughout Arizona.
+Paul has participated in and led trips to Torres del Paine and Yosemite National Park.
+He enjoys spending time with his wife while traveling, hiking, biking, reading, jazz, backpacking, photography, and teaching.

 Gene Zimmerman, Chairman of the Board of Directors